How Much Does a 3D Printer Cost? Calculate the ROI Now

 - Can the machine work with third-party materials?

-While 3D printing can replace the complex workflows of traditional manufacturing methods and lead to substantial time savings, depending on the technology, it can still be a fairly labor-intensive process.
+While 3D printing can replace the complex workflows of traditional manufacturing methods and lead to substantial time savings, depending on the 3D printing technology, it can still be a fairly labor-intensive process.

-Most desktop 3D printers are optimized for ease of use, whereas regular maintenance or changing materials on industrial machines can involve time-consuming tasks that require a skilled operator.
+Professional desktop 3D printers are generally optimized for ease of use.
+DIY 3D printers and hobbyist printers often require more tinkering to get the settings dialed in, whereas regular maintenance or changing materials on industrial machines can involve time-consuming tasks that require a skilled operator.

-Post-processing workflows vary by technology, but in most cases include cleaning parts and removing supports or excess material.
-There are solutions to automate some of these tasks; for example, Formlabs Form Wash and Form Cure simplify the washing and post-curing workflow for stereolithography 3D printing and the Form 2.
+Post-processing workflows vary by 3D printing process, but in most cases include cleaning parts and removing supports or excess material.
+There are solutions to automate some of these tasks; for example, Formlabs Form Wash and Form Cure simplify the washing and post-curing workflow for stereolithography 3D printing and Formlabs SLA 3D printers.

 Questions to ask: